ehsan-ahmadi-g/react-starter-kit/README.md

 redux-rematch integration to after js

-also using @rematch/loading & redux-persist
+also using @rematch/loading & redux-persist & tailwind

 ### Download manually